xAstroDev/WinNow-1/README.md

 	<img src="hide_dxvk_hud.png" width="480" height="240" alt="Winlator-Frost Hide DXVK HUD" />
 </p>

-# System requirement for Winlator@Frost
+# System requirements
 - `Turnip` - For `Adreno 6xx and 7xx` only at the moment. `Adreno 735, 732, 720, 710 and 613` are not working.
 You have to use VirGL if you're using this GPU
 - `VirGL` - Universal, all GPU `like Mali, Exynos, Kirin, Unisoc, etc`(include unsupport GPU of turnip adreno like in above)` might work with VirGL but you can only play DX9 games
 - `LLVMPIPE` - Use this if you want to run software apps `(not for game)`

-# Known issue in Winlator@Frost
+# Known issues (TODO LIST)
-- Snapdragon 8s gen 3 `Adreno​ 735` container not starting issue
+- [ ] Snapdragon 8s gen 3 `Adreno​ 735` container not starting issue
-- Snapdragon 8 gen 3 `Adreno 750` may not working/compatible with this mod
+- [ ] Snapdragon 8 gen 3 `Adreno 750` may not working/compatible with this mod
-- Some game have a xinput issue which virtual gamepad are not working
+- [ ] Some game have a xinput issue which virtual gamepad are not working

 # What is the difference between bench and without bench apk?
 - Bench is for the user that have 2 or more winlator.
 It's suitable for the user to compare other winlator.
 While, without bench is for the user that don't have/install any winlator yet.

 # Like my mod?
-- If you like then give us a star for this repository.
-Also give us feedback or suggestions in 'pull requests'.
+- Star This Repo!

-# Hate my mod or think other winlator mod are better than mine?
+# Want to Contribute?
-- Yes.
-Exactly, my mod will become very worst at some device that are not fit with my mod.
-So you can try other winlator mod that are better than me (like afei, or bla, bla, bla).
-Remember, I made this winlator just for personal use only but I think it would be good if I share it to other people.
-But, what can I do if my winlator mod doesn't work properly in your device.
+- Open a Pull request!

 # Credits and Third-party apps
 - Ubuntu RootFs ([Focal Fossa](https://releases.ubuntu.com/focal))